Pisa Travel Guide

 So grab your camera and phrasebook, and come with us on a tour of history, culture, amazing architecture and Pisan charm!

-How to get to Pisa
+Getting to Pisa

 We think the best way to travel to Pisa from the UK is by plane.
 Pisa airport is the main gateway into Tuscany, receiving almost 5 million passengers every year.
 Flights from London to Pisa take around 2 hours, and once you get there it's a short journey to the city centre, giving you plenty of time to enjoy the city.